musipatla/FIX-docs/source/locates.html.md

 Clear Street expects every message sent to have a unique continuous sequence number as part of message with Tag 34=.
 If there are any gaps in sequence numbers, a sequence reset message will sent to OMS client with tag `34=4`.

+# Message Flows

+Currently we support two different message flows.

+## Preferred Message Flow
+1. OMS will send a `Quote Request` message to locate securities
+2. Clear Street responsds by sending a `Quote` message with the located securities information including Locate_ID in `Tag 117`.
+3. OMS will send a `New Order` meessage by setting `Tag 117` with the Locate ID that Clear Street provided.
+4. Clear Street responsds by sending a `Execution Report` message with status update such as accepted/exipred/etc  in `Tag 39`

+## Other Message Flow
+This flow will be decommissioned in the future once all OMSs migrate to the preferred message flow above.

+1. OMS will send a `New Order` message to locate securities
+2. Clear Street responsds by sending a `Execution Report` message with the located securities information including Locate_ID in `Tag 37`.
+3. OMS will send a `New Order` meessage by setting `Tag 117` with the Locate ID with status code that Clear Street provided.
+To accept OMS need to send Locate_ID,1 for `Tag 117` and to reject OMS need to send Locate_ID,3 for `Tag 117`.
+4. Clear Street responsds by sending a `Execution Report` message with status update such as accepted/exipred/etc in `Tag 39`

 # Message List

 | Message | Tag 35 | Comments | Direction w.r.t.
 CLST |